mantidproject/mantid/docs/source/release/v6.4.0/mantidworkbench.rst

 Bugfixes
 --------
 - In DrILL interface, scrolling down in the settings dialog no longer affects the comboxes
+- Cleaned up the appearance of the main window and the Indirect, Reflectometry, and Engineering GUIs on macOS.

 :ref:`Release 6.4.0 <v6.4.0>`